UpGado/upgado.github.io/_posts/2019-03-02-simlines-python.md

 It took me 15 minutes to write Simlines in Python while in bed past 2am with an exhausted mind.
 Compared to writing in C, this is a piece of cake!
 No headaches, no pen and paper, no memory free, and no Hanson (oh yeah).
 This is 15 minutes in Python, compared to 10 hours in C !
 Wow..

 Well that is only part of the story; I won't do C justice unless I tell you that the Simlines C program was literally ten times faster than the Python one.
-Since, Python is an interpreted language, it is impossible for it to be faster than a compiled language such as C, at least in a simple I/O program such as Simlines.
+Since Python is an interpreted language, it is impossible for it to be faster than a compiled language such as C, at least in a simple I/O program such as Simlines.
 Anyhow, this one experience taught me that programming "comp sci programs" in Python is actually easier than it seemed.
 What is scary, in fact, is that you can do it with almost no preparation or prior thought, as opposed to hours of thinking and writing diagrams if you are writing in a low-level such as C or C++.
 Therefore, I do intend to write Comp40 assignments in Python as the semester progresses.
 I think it is gonna be a fun learning experience!

 # Code